SNUCSE-CTA/DAF/README.md

 ## Binary Files
 Binary files of DAF are available for linux
 - daf_10min: DAF for subgraph matching, which sets time limit of 10 minutes for each query graph in a query set.
-- daf_parallel_unlimited: parallel version of DAF, which finds all embeddings without time limit.
+- daf_parallel_unlimited: parallel version of DAF, which finds all matches without time limit.

 The maximum number of query vertices is set to 400 for all the binary files.
 ## Run